cssr-tools/plopm/docs/text/installation.rst

 .. note::

     For not macOS users, to install the Python opm package, execute in the terminal **pip install opm**.
+    In addition, to install the dependencies used for the figure's formatting, execute **sudo apt-get install texlive-fonts-recommended texlive-fonts-extra dvipng cm-super**.
     For macOS, see :ref:`macOS`.

 OPM Flow